-As highlighted earlier in the section, the website was completely redesigned and launched in May 2021.
-The design focuses on providing information to two main stakeholder groups: registered participants and the public.
+The website design focuses on providing information to two main stakeholder groups: registered participants and the public.
 For the public, the website informs visitors on:

 - Recycling drop off locations (R2R location finder);

 - Community Events and Programs;

 - Community Grant Program;

 - News and Updates;

 - Tire Recycling in BC; and

 - Extended Producer Responsibility (stewardship) Plans and Annual Reports.